rklymentiev/py-for-neuro/slides/chapter5_01_text_files.md

 Hello, Python!
 How are you doing today, Python?
 ```

 Notes: To read the file in we use `mode='r'` and `read()` method.
-Remember to assign the result to the new variable to save the resulted string.
+Remember to assign the result to the new variable to save the resulting string.

 ---